It was Shakespeare who first penned it.

 For Dr. Bill Walton, the oyster is his oyster.

-Walton, assistant professor and marine fisheries extension specialist at Auburn University, is a pioneer of sorts when it comes to the oyster industry.
-Walton is advising and working with independent oyster farmers to implement an off-bottom farming technique that yields some of the finest premium oysters on the Gulf Coast.
+Walton, associate professor and marine fisheries extension specialist at Auburn University, is a pioneer of sorts when it comes to the oyster industry.
+For more than a decade now, Walton has been advising and working with independent oyster farmers to implement an off-bottom farming technique that yields some of the finest premium oysters on the Gulf Coast.

 But for Walton and the Crocketts, success didn’t happen overnight.

 Walton, a native of New Jersey, began independently farming oysters in Cape Cod after finishing his PhD at the University of Maryland and working related jobs for several years.
 “For us, it was a labor of love,” said Walton, who tended the farm with his wife, Beth.
 “We’d work the farm on the weekends or on very early or late low tides.”

 The Waltons grew Bee’s River oysters, which they would sell to restaurants in Boston and Cape Cod.
 But Walton spent his work week as the Marine Fisheries & Aquaculture Specialist for Cape Cod Cooperative Extension and Woods Hole Sea Grant, where he provided academic expertise and applied research to industry representatives, resource managers, and the general public.

 So when it came time to find a more suitable home for his growing family, Walton began looking for a new job.
 That’s when the Gulf Coast began calling his name.

 “With two young boys, Beth and I were having a hard time finding a home that we could afford,” Walton said.
 “I saw an advertisement for a position with Auburn University Department of Fisheries & Allied Aquacultures—and the work looked a lot like the work I loved.”